Alpine skiing: Technique

 A skier following the fall line will reach the maximum possible speed for that slope.
 A skier with skis pointed perpendicular to the fall line, across the hill instead of down it, will accelerate more slowly.
 The speed of descent down any given hill can be controlled by changing the angle of motion in relation to the fall line, skiing across the hill rather than down it.

 Downhill skiing technique focuses on the use of turns to smoothly turn the skis from one direction to another.
 Additionally, the skier can use the same techniques to turn the ski away from the direction of movement, generating skidding forces between the skis and snow which further slow the descent.
 Good technique results in a fluid flowing motion from one descent angle to another one, adjusting the angle as needed to match changes in the steepness of the run.
 This looks more like a single series of S's than turns followed by straight sections.

 Stemming

 The oldest and still common type of turn on skis is the stem, angling the tail of the ski off to the side, while the tips remain close together.
-In doing so, the snow resists passage of the stemmed ski, creating a force that retards downhill speed and sustains a turn in the opposite direction.
-When both skis are stemmed, there is no net turning force, only retardation of downhill speed.
+In doing so, the snow resists passage of the stemmed ski, creating a force that resists downhill speed and sustains a turn in the direction opposite of the stemmed ski.
+When both skis are stemmed, there is no net turning force, only the slowing of downhill speed.